HemprakashWadhai/DevOps_Assignment/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

 You can copy this content and save it as `README.md` in your project directory.
-If you need further modifications or have other questions, feel free to ask!
+Let me know if you need any more adjustments!